 Challenging, scenic and definitely part of the fun – island-hopping in the South Pacific is an experience you’ll never forget.
 Here are most of the common ways of getting from one island to another:

 By plane: by far the easiest way to island hop in the South Pacific.
 It is expensive and often the only (reasonable) option, but you’ll certainly get your money’s worth with priceless aerial views of paradise (grab a window seat!!!).
 Surprisingly, a lot of islands have a small airstrip – at times with an extension built over the calm lagoon.
 Many were built during WWII by the US Army and still serve islanders today.
 If you’re visiting multiple islands in one country, inquire about air passes.
-For example, in French Polynesia, Air Tahiti offers various air passes that allow you to island hop at a reasonable cost with only minor restrictions.
+For example, in French Polynesia, Air Tahiti offers various air passes that allow you to island hop at a reasonable cost with only minor restrictions, while in Vanuatu, Air Vanuatu offers an air pass that is not quite cheap but cheaper than buying separate segments.

 Cargo ships: if you are flexible with your time, getting a ride on the cargo ships which supply the islands will greatly reduce your island hopping costs.
 Some routes officially serve local residents, so finding information should not be all that tricky if you speak the local language.
 Keep in mind that departures may get canceled at the last minute or you may be bumped in favor of taking more cargo.
 This mode of transport is reserved for the adventure traveler with plenty of time on their hands.